 Without meaning to sound pessimistic, more often than not I think we stumble upon figures in our lives who fall short, sometimes ever so slightly, of being a ‘true’ friend.
 And by that I don’t mean that the person in hand is dishonest or toxic or holds any detrimental qualities even, I just mean that with most people we meet, the connection we forge is always lacking on some level.
 Bittersweet.
 For example, a friend may intimidate us; we might find them a bit too ______ or not _______ enough; we might enjoy their company, in bursts.
 And vice versa!
 It works both ways.

 None of these friendships are necessarily poor or problematic whatsoever, in fact, they’ll comprise the bulk of our friendship history.
 These friendships are likely good – they still serve a purpose.
 The person who somewhat intimidates us could be a great motivator, someone who inspires us to work harder or challenge ourselves or try something new.
 Maybe the friend whose company we might only enjoy for a certain amount of time is someone who we know we can let loose with; someone we have the wildest nights with; someone who it’s near impossible to be bored around.
 Sure, you mightn’t wish to spend a week on a desert island with them, and likely won’t be inviting them to supper with the folks anytime soon, but ultimately, you’re glad to have them as a friend.

-What I want to talk about (write about, technically) is those that are problematic – unfulfilling friendships; those that seem to serve negligible purpose.
+What I want to talk about (write about, technically) is those which are problematic – unfulfilling friendships; those which seem to serve negligible purpose.